Technology is often blamed for causing us stress and inattention.

 I’ve already discussed how neurofeedback dramatically altered my brain function for the better.

-But neurofeedback is just one form of biofeedback, and there are a number of different biofeedback gadgets available today.
+But neurofeedback is just one form of biofeedback, and there are lots of different types of biofeedback equipment available today.

-Here are my two favourite biofeedback devices that I’ve used and continue to use on a daily basis to maintain optimal brain and mental health.
+This article explores my two favourite biofeedback devices that I’ve used and continue to use at home on a daily basis to maintain optimal brain and mental health.

 1. The Muse Headband